WeiZ8/Snake-Game-HS2021/README.md

 ## Introduction
 This project is part of the mandatory curriculum of the course “7,789 | 8,789: Skills: Programming with Advanced Computer Languages” supervised by Dr. Mario Silic at the University of St. Gallen.
-It was created by a group of students consisting of six people namely Deniz Süzen, Hyungmin Koh, Jonas Rusca, Nurel Yilmaz, Samuel Bissegger and Wei Zheng.
+It was created by a group of students consisting of six people namely Deniz Süzen (17-609-066), Hyungmin Koh (13-615-893), Jonas Rusca (17-606-997), Nurel Yilmaz (15-608-458), Samuel Bissegger (15-714-736) and Wei Zheng (15-617-400).

 ## Project-Description